 2.1 The Electricity Act 1989 requires Licensees to develop and maintain an efficient, co-ordinated and economical system of electricity transmission.

 2.2 The Transmission Licences place an obligation upon the Transmission Licensees to plan, develop and operate their systems in accordance with, amongst other things, the SQSS.
-In addition, the ESO Licence places an obligation on the ISOP to coordinate and direct the flow of electricity onto and over the National Electricity Transmission System, in accordance with, amongst other things, the SQSS.
+In addition, the ESO Licence places an obligation on the ISOP to coordinate and direct the flow of electricity onto and over the National Electricity Transmission System, in accordance with the SQSS, together with the STC, the Grid Code or such other standard of planning and operation as the Authority may approve from time to time, and with which the licensee may be required to comply (following consultation, where appropriate, with any Authorised Electricity Operator liable to be materially affected thereby).

 2.3 In order to facilitate these requirements, the SQSS may need, from time to time, to be